'The Staircase' on HBO Max: Episode 4 Release Date and Your Questions Answered

 Interestingly, the shooting of the 2004 Staircase documentary is a part of the narrative in HBO Max's new show, with actor Vincent Vermignon playing documentary director de Lestrade.
 We see the crew start to film Peterson in episode 2.

 The HBO Max series isn't based just on material from the documentary.
 It also draws from books and reports on the case.
-The dramatized show clearly differs from the doc (for example, we're getting a lot more of Kathleen Peterson in it), so you'll want to tune in to both.
+However, viewers of the dramatized show and doc will spot similarities between the two.
+For instance, there's a scene in both where a haunting recording of a woman yelling for help (meant to imitate Kathleen) plays while Michael stands near his backyard pool.

 What happened in the real-life case?

-Forty-eight-year-old business executive Kathleen Peterson died on Dec.
-9, 2001.
-Her husband, novelist Michael Peterson, told 911 operators Kathleen had fallen down stairs in their Durham, North Carolina, home.
+On Dec.
+9, 2001, emergency workers found 48-year-old business executive Kathleen Peterson dead at the bottom of a staircase in her Durham, North Carolina, home.
+Her husband, novelist Michael Peterson, told 911 operators Kathleen had accidentally fallen down the stairs.
 Still, he was charged with murder before the month was up.

 In an autopsy report released in 2002, lead pathologist Deborah Radisch concluded Kathleen's cause of death was due to "severe concussive injury of the brain caused by multiple blunt force impacts of the head. ...
 The number, severity, locations and orientations of these injuries are inconsistent with a fall down stairs; instead they are indicative of multiple impacts received as a result of a beating."